Faculty & Staff

 Mrs. Rohl grew up in Jacksonville, NC, where she met her husband, Nate, while he was stationed at Camp Lejeune with the United States Marine Corps.
 She graduated from the University of NC- Wilmington then taught 6th grade social studies and math at Northwoods Park Middle School until her husband received orders to San Diego, CA. While in CA Mrs. Rohl stayed at home with her son, Ian.
 After 3 years in CA her husband retired from the military and the family relocated to his home state of IN.
 Mrs. Rohl is an avid Pokemon Go player, loves all forms of puzzles, and enjoys board games. -B.A.
 Middle Grades Education with concentrations in Mathematics and Social Studies- University of North Carolina Wilmington

-Mrs. Coren Balsley -Eighth Grade
+Mrs. Coren Balsley — Eighth Grade

 Mrs. Balsley grew up in North Judson and graduated from North Judson High School.
 She knew she wanted to be a teacher at a young age when she would play school with her cousins.
 Mrs. Balsley graduated from Purdue Northwest this year, with a teaching degree.
 Mrs. Balsley will be celebrating her one year anniversary on September 5th.
 She has a one year old son, named Eli.
 In her free time Mrs. Balsley loves to read and draw.
 She is a huge Harry Potter fan.

-Ms. Laura Smith — Art & Teacher Aide
+Mrs. Laura Kelly— Art & Teacher Aide

-She is a devoted teacher’s aide and loves showing our preschool through fifth grade students how to enhance their own creativity and imagination through the world of art.
+She is a devoted teacher’s aide and loves showing our preschool through eighth grade students how to enhance their own creativity and imagination through the world of art.
 Her favorite part of teaching is watching the children discover and learn new abilities within themselves.

-Ms. Smith has two sons and three cherished grandchildren, two girls and one boy.
+Mrs. Kelly has two sons and three cherished grandchildren, two girls and one boy.
 In her free time, she enjoys golfing, tennis, and any kind of physical exercise.
 However, her real love is cooking and trying new recipes.

 - Graduate, Purdue University